Specialist Certificate in Advanced Social Work

 What you will learn

-Fundamental knowledge and skills for working with individuals, families, communities and organisations
+Fundamental knowledge and skills for working with individuals, families, communities and organisation

 You will develop fundamental theoretical and practical skills that you can apply to your practice.
 This could include foundational knowledge of understanding domestic and family violence (DVF), theoretical frameworks and evidence involved in suicide prevention, and the practice of assessment and intervention of human service workers in these settings.